wazuh/wazuh-documentation/source/installation-guide/custom-installation/unattended.rst

 Configuring Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Once Elasticsearch is installed, the script starts the services automatically.
 The certificates are placed at ``~/certs.tar``.
-This file must be copied into the :ref:`Wazuh server <unattended_distributed_wazuh>` to extract the certificates needed.
+This file must be copied into the Wazuh server to extract the certificates needed.

 In case Kibana is installed on a different server, the ``certs.tar`` file should be also copied into the Wazuh server to extract the corresponding certificates.